Halium/docs/porting/index.md

 Specifying `-c` only downloads one branch, which makes the download a lot smaller since it won't download all of the old branches, this will also result in a much faster sync time.

 You can also specify `-j[num]` as it will fetch the files simultaneously.
-This defaults to 6 but bumping it to 10 makes a big difference on network with high bandwidth.
+This defaults to 6 consecutive processes but bumping it to 10 makes a big difference on network with high bandwidth.

 ## Prepare the Android tree